This sheet pan shrimp fajita recipe is easy, delicious and ready in 20 minutes! A perfect busy weeknight meal.

 Sheet Pan Shrimp Fajitas

-- 1.5 lbs raw shrimp peeled and deveined
+- 1.5 pounds raw shrimp peeled and deveined

 - 2 large bell peppers thinly sliced

-- 2 tsp avocado oil or other neutral oil
+- 2 teaspoons avocado oil or other neutral oil

 - ¼ cup fresh cilantro leaves